 - Mix until the cauliflower florets are coated by the cheese mixture.

 Bake and Serve the Cauliflower Casserole

-- Spoon the cauliflower-cheese mixture into an oiled casserole dish and top with remaining mozzarella cheese and cooked bacon.
-Bake uncovered for 20-25 minutes or until the cheese is melted.
+- Spoon the cauliflower-cheese mixture into an oiled casserole dish or a baking dish and sprinkle with remaining mozzarella cheese and cooked bacon.
+Bake uncovered for 10 minutes or until the cheese is melted.